Shreeshrii/tesstrain-ckb/README.md

-The following table has comparative results for the most used fonts for the _fast models from official repo and various finetuned models for Central Kurdish, using [lstmf files in list.eval](https://github.com/Shreeshrii/tesstrain-ckb/blob/master/data/ckb/list.eval) which were not used for training.
+The following table has comparative results for the most used fonts for the _fast models from official repo and various finetuned models for Central Kurdish, using [lstmf files in list.eval](https://github.com/Shreeshrii/tesstrain-ckb/blob/master/data/ckb/list.eval) which are different from those [used for training](https://github.com/Shreeshrii/tesstrain-ckb/blob/master/data/ckb/list.train).

 [Reports with additional details for all fonts are also available.](https://github.com/Shreeshrii/tesstrain-ckb/tree/master/reports)